Segmentation of Photovoltaic Module Cells in Uncalibrated Electroluminescence Images: Conclusions

 \section{Conclusions}

-In this work, we presented a fully automatic segmentation to extract solar cells from high resolution \gls{EL} images.
-The proposed segmentation is robust to underexposure, and works robustly in presence of severe defects on the cell.
-This can be attributed to the proposed preprocessing and the vesselness filtering, coupled with tensor voting to robustly determine the inter-cell borders.
+In this work, we presented a fully automatic segmentation method for precise extraction of solar cells from high resolution \gls{EL} images.
+The proposed segmentation is robust to underexposure, and works robustly in presence of severe defects on solar cells.
+This can be attributed to the proposed preprocessing and the ridgeness filtering, coupled with tensor voting to robustly determine the inter-cell borders and busbars.
 The segmentation is highly accurate, which allows to use its output for further inspection tasks, such as automatic classification of defective solar cells and the prediction of power loss.

-We evaluated the segmentation in terms of the Jaccard index on eight different \gls{PV} modules consisting of \num{408} hand-labeled solar cells.
-The approach is able to segment solar cells with an accuracy of~\SI{95.09149374979914}{\percent}.
-In terms of classification performance, the segmentation pipeline reaches an~\(F_1\)~score of~\SI{97.22921914357683}{\percent}.
+We evaluated the segmentation with the Jaccard index on eight different \gls{PV} modules consisting of \num{408} hand-labeled solar cells.
+The proposed approach is able to segment solar cells with an accuracy of~\SI{97.79682179077072}{\percent}.
+With respect to classification performance, the segmentation pipeline reaches an~\(F_1\)~score of~\SI{97.61704495045228}{\percent}.

+Additionally, we compared the proposed method against the \gls{PV} module detection approach by \citet{Sovetkin2019}, which is slightly more robust but less accurate than our method. \addition[label=a:decoupled-inferior,ref=c:fov-end-to-end]{The comparison also shows that our joint lens distortion estimation and grid detection approach achieves a higher accuracy than a method that decouples both steps.}

-Beyond the proposed applications, the method can also be useful to bootstrap deep learning architectures that could be trained end-to-end to directly segment the solar cells. \addition[label=a:future-work,ref=c:real]{Future work may include to investigate the required adaptations and geometric relaxations to use the method not only in manufacturing setting but also in the field.}
+Beyond the proposed applications, the method can serve as a starting point for bootstrapping deep learning architectures that could be trained end-to-end to directly segment the solar cells.
+Future work may include to investigate the required adaptations and geometric relaxations for using use the method not only in manufacturing setting but also in the field. \addition[label=a:end-to-end-grid-detection,ref=c:fov-end-to-end] {Such relaxations could be achieved, for instance, by performing the grid detection end-to-end using a \gls{CNN}.}